-19.0 Postgraduate Training Requirements
+18.019.0 Postgraduate Training Requirements

-- 19.1 Graduates of accredited U.S. or Canadian medical schools must have successfully completed two years of postgraduate training accredited by the ACGME, RCPSC, or CFPC.
+- successfully completed two years of postgraduate training accredited by the ACGME, RCPSC, or CFPC.
 The training should be a progression of directed experience.
 Multiple first-year programs are not acceptable.
-Applicants who are currently licensed and in good standing in another U.S. or Canadian jurisdiction who were first licensed to practice in the U.S. or Canada on or before December 31, 1994, must have successfully completed one year of a postgraduate training program accredited by the ACGME, RCPSC, or CFPC. - 19.2 Graduates who hold a diploma from a Board-approved medical school outside of the United States or Canada must complete one of the following additional requirements: - 19.2.1 Three years of postgraduate training in programs approved by the ACGME, the RCPSC, or the CFPC.
+Applicants who are currently licensed and in good standing in another U.S. or Canadian jurisdiction who were first licensed to practice in the U.S. or Canada on or before December 31, 1994 must have successfully completed one year of a postgraduate training program accredited by the ACGME, RCPSC, or CFPC. - 48.219.2 Graduates who hold a diploma from a Board-approved medical school outside of the United States or Canada must complete one of the following additional requirements:

+- 18.2.119.2.1 Three years of postgraduate training in programs approved by the ACGME, the RCPSC, or the CFPC.
 The training should be a progression of directed experience, preferably in a single program.
-Multiple first year programs are not acceptable; - 19.2.2 Specialty certification by a specialty board recognized by the ABMS, the RCPSC, or CFPC may be substituted for Section 19.1 or - 19.2.3 Three years as a full-time faculty member at or above the level of assistant professor in a clinical discipline in a medical school approved by the LCME, with documentation of the applicant's clinical training and competence and the school's method of evaluating that competence.
+Multiple first year programs are not acceptable; - 18.2.219.2.2 Specialty certification by a specialty board recognized by the ABMS, the RCPSC, or CFPC may be substituted for 18.1; or - 18.2.3 19.2.3 Three years as a full-time faculty member at or above the level of assistant professor in a clinical discipline in a medical school approved by the LCME, with documentation of the applicant's clinical training and competence and the school's method of evaluating that competence.
 The evaluation must be part of the school's normal established procedure.
-The documentation shall include letters from the chairperson and two senior members of the applicant's department, special honors or awards that the applicant has achieved, and articles that the applicant has published in reputable medical journals or medical textbooks.

-19.3 Fifth Pathway graduates are not required to submit an ECFMG certificate and are eligible for a Vermont license after three years of postgraduate training in an ACGME, RCPSC, or CFPC-accredited program.
+The documentation shall include letters from the chairperson and two senior members of the applicant's department, special honors or awards that the applicant has achieved, and articles that the applicant has published in reputable medical journals or medical textbooks. - Fifth Pathway graduates are not required to submit an ECFMG certificate and are eligible for a Vermont license after three years of postgraduate training in an ACGME, RCPSC, or CFPC-accredited program.

-20.0 Application to Take USMLE in Vermont
+19.020.0 Application to Take USMLE in Vermont

-- 20.1 The Federation of State Medical Boards and the National Board of Medical Examiners administer the United States Medical Licensing Examination (USMLE).
-Applicants for Vermont licensure shall contact the Federation to apply to take the USMLE. - 20.2 General eligibility requirements to take USMLE Step 3 are: - 20.2.1 Certification of graduation from an accredited medical school in the United States or Canada, or a Board-approved medical school located in another country; - 20.2.2 Verification of ECFMG certificate if the applicant is a graduate of a medical school outside the United States or Canada.
-Fifth Pathway graduates are not required to submit an ECFMG certificate; - 20.2.3 Certification that the applicant has completed at least seven months of postgraduate training in a program approved by the ACGME, the RCPSC, or the CFPC.
+- 19.120.1 The Federation of State Medical Boards and the National Board of Medical Examiners administer the United States Medical Licensing Examination (USMLE).
+Applicants for Vermont licensure shall contact the Federation to apply to take the USMLE. - 19.220.2 General eligibility requirements to take USMLE Step 3 are: - 19.2.120.2.1 Certification of graduation from an accredited medical school in the United States or Canada, or a Board-approved medical school located in another country; - 19.2.220.2.2 Verification of ECFMG certificate if the applicant is a graduate of a medical school outside the United States or Canada.
+Fifth Pathway graduates are not required to submit an ECFMG certificate; - 19.2.320.2.3 Certification that the applicant has completed at least seven months of postgraduate training in a program approved by the ACGME, the RCPSC, or the CFPC.